Logo Anja Jepsen Photography

 • Concentrated moments: Also photograph the serious, concentrated facial features: when the baby is examining something new, when it is concentrating on a difficult movement or when it is completely absorbed in a game.
 These shots show cognitive development.

-• Surprise and wonder: show your baby something fascinating: Soap bubbles, a pop-up book, a new toy.
+• Surprise and amazement: show your baby something fascinating: Soap bubbles, a pop-up book, a new toy.
 The reactions – wide eyes, open mouth, outstretched hands – are pure magic.

 Clear away anything that the baby could reach and that could be dangerous (cables, sharp objects, small parts).
 If the baby pulls itself up, make sure that the furniture is stable and cannot tip over.
 Lay out rugs or mats in case the baby falls when trying to pull himself up.
 With crawling babies, it is particularly important to always stay within reach.
 Let the baby decide for itself where it wants to crawl.
 Natural movements make for the best photos.